MaikeFillmer/WeatherAnalysis/README.md

 - Incorporate an auto-reset sequence, so that the code can be run multiple times safely.
 - Include more of the results calculated in R - pressure, humidity
 - Use MVC.
 Better separation of code into modular files (separate JS files, controller file for routes, etc)
+- Reconsider the Tech Setup, the use of NodeJS with R may not be the most efficient way to analyse the data.
+Even if it is efficient, I may not have used the best method to communicate between the two.

 ![N|Solid](https://www.wunderground.com/logos/images/wundergroundLogo_4c.jpg)